aixoss/aix-puppet/README.md

   This operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves: without installing anything on these LPARs).<br>
+  Secondly as far as AIX VIOS are concerned:<br>
+ - VIOS updates can be automatically applied on a list of VIOS, through 'NIM push' operations.
+As for LPARs updates, everything (i.e. all AixAutomation logic) runs from the NIM server, and nothing needs to be installed on VIOS themselves.<br> To bring trust in VIOS update operation, a mandatory copy of rootvg is taken before performing update, and AIXAutomation logic takes into account the potential mirroring of rootvg, and possible SSP cluster membership.

 ## Setup
 ### Setup Requirements
  This AixAutomation module needs to run a the NIM server which manages LPARs